usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 ## Goals

 * Look at some pipeline organization and syntax on the inside
-* Success and failure invoking XProc pipelines: an early chance to ???learn to die??? gracefully (to use the gamers' idiom).
+* Success and failure invoking XProc pipelines: an early chance to â€œlearn to dieâ€� gracefully (to use the gamers' idiom).

 ## Resources